wey-yu/rigolo/README.md

 - I will use [SparkJava](http://sparkjava.com/)
   - `slf4j-simple`
   - `spark-core`
-- Golo needs `json-simple` (you won't need to declare it with the next milestone of Golo)
-  - currently, I'm using version `3.2.0-M5` of Golo
+- Currently, I'm using version `3.2.0-M6` of Golo

 ```xml
 <dependency>